 In August 1996 the team moved from De Meer Stadion, that had served as home field since 1934, to the Amsterdam ArenA that had more than twice the capacity (53,502 seats).

 Compared to their previous golden eras, the 00s proved to be slightly disappointing for the club's fans.
 With the most important pieces of Van Gaal's team departing from the club and the meteoric rise of PSV, Ajax had to settle for two Eredivisie titles and four KNVB Cups.
 Still, the appointment of Frank De Boer as manager in 2010 changed things for the better in all aspects, as evidenced by the four consecutive Eredivisie titles that followed.

 By Martin Wahl

-The current logo has been in use since a redesign in 1990 gave it a more simplistic look.
-The head of the Greek hero Ajax was in the previous logo depicted in realistic marble style.
-The head of the Greek hero was added to the logo in the 1920s, before that a football player was used.
+The current logo has been in use since 1990, after a redesign gave it a more simplistic look.
+The head of the Greek hero Ajax was in the previous logo depicted in a realistic marble style.
+The head of the Greek hero was added to the logo in the 1920s, before that a football player was used instead.

 Club Soccer 101: The Essential Guide to the Stars, Stats, and Stories of 101 of the Greatest Teams in the World by Luke Dempsey